 A water softening system is a device primarily designed to reduce or remove minerals dissolved in hard water such as calcium, magnesium and metal iron.
 This is because these minerals tend to stick on water and pipe surfaces leading to restriction of water flow in pipes.

-In order to get rid of hard water ions, there are two major types of water softening systems: salt-base and salt-free.
+In order to get rid of hard water ions, there are two major types of water softeners: salt-base and salt-free.

 Salt-Based Water Softener